atreyasha/mv-temporal-rgan/src/README.md

 2 directories
 ```

-**Note:** This process can also be conducted on a lone directory with no temporal descendents; in which case only that directory will be pruned for incomplete epochs and log results where the latest saved models do not apply.
+**Note:** This process can also be conducted on a lone directory with no temporal descendants; in which case only that directory will be pruned for incomplete epochs and log results where the latest saved models do not apply.

 ### 4. Visualization